neeilgupta/LyftLogic/README.md

 ### 2) Constraints are enforced, not suggested
 If a rule exists, it is enforced in code.
-If something violates constraints, it is rejected — not “recommended against.”
+If something violates constraints, it is rejected — not "recommended against."

 ### 3) Plans evolve through versions
 Plans do not reset.